 In some states, a doctor can request that the DMV test a driver again if they have concerns about their ability to be safe behind the wheel.
-Consider talking to your parent’s doctor to see if they can ask the DMV to test your mom or dad as a new driver, writing test and all.
+Consider asking your parent’s doctor (with permission of your loved one) if the DMV should test your mom or dad as a new driver, written tests, and all.

 An occupational therapist can also evaluate your parent behind the wheel and offer a medical perspective on their ability to drive.
-They may suggest modifications to help them drive more safely — like larger mirrors, cushions, or hand pedals — or may recommend that your parent stop driving altogether.
+They may suggest modifications to help them drive more safely — like larger mirrors, cushions, or hand pedals.
+Or they may recommend that your parent stop driving altogether.

 6. Point out the consequences

-The likelihood of dying as the result of a car accident sharply rises after the age of 65, mostly because older bodies can’t withstand hard impacts as easily as younger bodies can.
-Your parent likely knows that they can no longer bounce back from minor falls like they used to — make sure they know that car accidents are no different.
+The likelihood of dying as the result of a car accident sharply rises after the age of 65.
+This is mostly because older bodies can’t withstand hard impacts as easily as younger bodies can.
+Your parent likely knows that they can no longer bounce back from minor falls like they used to.
+Make sure they know that car accidents are no different.